-Once your client is able to hold this position for about 60 seconds they are ready to move on to the next position.
+Once your client can hold this position for about 60 seconds they are ready to move on to the next position.
 The next position takes it and focuses on Contralateral Stretch.

-From that point when you can make sure that your client has the adequate thoracic mobility in order to get into a full bridge position.
+From that point when you can make sure that your client has adequate thoracic mobility to get into a full bridge position.
 So there are two ways to stretch this, one is a Simple Shoulder Stretch.

 If you have a box in front of you or you can use a downward dog position, getting the clients to the point where they can bring their shoulders and arms behind their body — and you see that stretch in their thoracic spine.

-You are looking for an extension through the bottom of their lumbar spine to the top of their thoracic spine as well as that flexibility from the shoulders where they are able to come through with their chest.
-That’s what you need to prepare them to being able to do the full bridge.
+You are looking for an extension through the bottom of their lumbar spine to the top of their thoracic spine as well as that flexibility from the shoulders where they can come through with their chest.
+That’s what you need to prepare them to be able to do the full bridge.

-And finally you can start moving them to a spotted full bridge or use a swiss ball or yourself underneath to get them to full range of motion and finally being able to hold the Full Bridge which looks like this:
+And finally, you can start moving them to a spotted full bridge or use a swiss ball or yourself underneath to get them to the full range of motion and finally be able to hold the Full Bridge which looks like this:

 Why Movement Progressions are So Important

 Now before we go on, I just wanted to make sure that you guys understood the reason why that movement progression is so important.